dajuly20/node-red-contrib-pylips-philips-tv-control/README.md

 # Node-red
-This is NodeRed wrapper for the Python library [eslavnov/pylips](https://github.com/eslavnov/pylips) -- OR -- [dajuly20/pylips](https://github.com/dajuly20/pylips/) (my fork for newer TV's)
+This is NodeRed wrapper for the Python library [eslavnov/pylips](https://github.com/eslavnov/pylips) -- OR -- [dajuly20/pylips](https://github.com/dajuly20/pylips/) (my fork for newer TV's)\
 Thanks to eslavnov for his great work! :-)

-I now finally managed to clone the 'non-javascript' repo using 'napa' *yay* \
+Latest Update: pylips is now shipped & installed over `napa`

 # Api-Version
 After lots of headaches: on MY Philips TV setting apiversion to 6  "--apiv 6" is **all you need** (no auth required)\